sudeep71/RNA_Seq_Tutorial/docs/10_batch_submission_for_other_sample.rst

 	EOF

 .. note:: "#" or hash can be use in scripting language and the machine is inbuilt to leave or ignore these lines.
 So you can use # to be explicit.
+This is a good practice.

-You can use "nano" to edit the file
+You can use "nano" to edit the file if you have made a mistake

 ::